-A complaint against us, dated September 26, 2019, has been filed by Foley Shechter Ablovatskiy ("Foley Shechter"), our former counsel, seeking \$150,000 for legal fees, among other fees.
-The Company believes these claims to be unfounded and the Company is continuing to vigorously defend itself against this lawsuit and is preparing to file an answer with the Supreme Court of the State of New York County of New York, together with counterclaims against the plaintiff, including, without limitation, malpractice claims, arising out of Foley Shechter's grossly negligent mishandling of the matter and excessive billing.
+A complaint against us, dated September 26, 2019, has been filed by Foley Shechter Ablovatskiy ("Foley Shechter"), our former counsel, seeking \$151,031.50 in legal fees, in addition to interest and costs of suit.
+The Company believes these claims to be unfounded and is vigorously defending itself.
+To that end, on November 20, 2019, the Company filed a motion to dismiss certain counts of the complaint, with prejudice.
+That motion remains pending with the Supreme Court of the State of New York, County of New York.
+Upon resolution of the motion, the Company shall file an answer, together with affirmative defenses and counterclaims.
+The counterclaims shall include, without limitation, malpractice claims, arising out of Foley Shechter's grossly negligent mishandling of certain transactions and excessive billing related thereto.
+Certain amounts related to this claim are included in accounts payable and accrued expenses in the accompanying Financial Statements.
+If our motion to dismiss is granted, our potential liability would be reduced to \$51,031.51 plus interest and attorney's fees.